hyunwoongko/pecab/README.md

 ## Usages
-The user API of Pecab is inspired by [KoNLPy](https://github.com/konlpy/konlpy), a one of the most famous natural language processing package in South Korea.
+The user API of Pecab is inspired by [KoNLPy](https://github.com/konlpy/konlpy), one of the most famous natural language processing package in South Korea.

 #### 1) `PeCab()`: creating Pecab object.
 ```python